alexbonde/TQIP/README.md

 * [In-Hospital Model](https://github.com/alexbonde/TQIP/blob/main/4_In-Hospital_Model.ipynb)
 * [Use the models on an external dataset](https://github.com/alexbonde/TQIP/blob/main/5_Model_Inferecence.ipynb)

-Models and explainers are too big to be downloaded with git clone.
-* Models can be downloaded manually [here](https://github.com/alexbonde/TQIP/tree/main/models)
-* Explainers can be downloaded manually [here](https://github.com/alexbonde/TQIP/tree/main/explainers)

 ### Objective
 To assess the value of deep neural networks in trauma risk prediction.